What is a BESS?

 What is the concern with BESS near homes?

-Potential Concerns Reported with BESS Facilities:
+Potential Concerns Reported with Some BESS Facilities

-• Light and noise impacts
+- Light and operational noise impacts

-• Questions about insurability
+- Questions about long-term insurability

 Do BESS catch fire often?